Filter Data Across Multiple Data Sources

 For more information about the difference between primary and secondary data sources, see Blend Your Data.

 After you have defined relationships between your data sources, go to one of your worksheets and drag a dimension to the Filters shelf.
 Then select to include or exclude data from the view.
-For more information about filtering your data, see Filter Data from Your Views.
+For more information about filtering your data, see Filter Data from Your Views(Link opens in a new window).

 Optional Step: Display a filter card in the view.
 Right-click the field on the Filters shelf and select Show filter.
 A filter card for that field appears in the view.

-For more information about filter cards (previously known as quick filters), see Display interactive filters in the view.
+For more information about filter cards (previously known as quick filters), see Display interactive filters in the view(Link opens in a new window).

 After you set up your filter, you can apply that filter to all the worksheets in your workbook that use related data sources, or you can apply it to selected worksheets.